-- 2. All unallocated options to acquire common shares of the Corporation, rights or other entitlements available under the Amended and Restated Option Plan are hereby approved and authorized. - 3.
-The board of directors of the Corporation on behalf of the Corporation is authorized and directed to make any changes to the Amended and Restated Option Plan as may be required by regulatory authorities, without further approval of the shareholders of the Corporation, in order to ensure the adoption of the Amended and Restated Option Plan. - 4.
-Any director or officer of the Corporation is hereby authorized and directed, for and on behalf of the Corporation, to do all things and execute, deliver and file all such agreements, documents and instruments, and do all such other acts and things that may be necessary or desirable to give effect to the foregoing resolutions.
+- 1. The Option Plan is hereby approved and shall continue and remain in effect until such time as further ratification is required pursuant to the rules of the TSX Venture Exchange or other applicable regulatory requirements. - 2.
+Any one director or officer of the Corporation is authorized and directed, on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things that may be necessary or desirable to give effect to this ordinary resolution."